-Do not enter any information in this field.
-COPS does not require a Grantee to report this information.
-This field may be used for Administrative purposes by COPS.
+• Do not enter any information in this field.
+The COPS Office does not require a Grantee to report this information.
+This field may be used for Administrative purposes by the COPS Office.

-Block 10b: Cash Disbursements NOT APPLICABLE
+Block 10b: Cash Disbursements

-Do not enter any information in this field.
-COPS does not require a Grantee to report this information.
-This field may be used for Administrative purposes by COPS.
+• Do not enter any information in this field.
+The COPS Office does not require a Grantee to report this information.
+This field may be used for Administrative purposes by the COPS Office.

-Block 10c: Cash on Hand NOT APPLICABLE
+Block 10c: Cash on Hand

-Do not enter any information in this field.
-COPS does not require a Grantee to report this information.
-This field may be used for Administrative purposes by COPS.
+• Do not enter any information in this field.
+The COPS Office does not require a Grantee to report this information.
+This field may be used for Administrative purposes by the COPS Office.

-Federal Expenditures and Unobligated Balance:

-Block 10d: Total Federal Funds Authorized MANDATORY
+Federal Expenditures and Unobligated Balance:Block 10d: Total Federal Funds AuthorizedMANDATORY

 - This field will pre-populate with the appropriate amount of Federal funds authorized as of the reporting period end date.
 This information can also be found on the Award Documentation.
-Verify this information is correct. - This number should include all accepted original awards, supplements or renewals, and modifications. - This field is similar to SF-269A Box 10h-Total Federal funds authorized for this funding period.
+Verify this information is correct. - This number should include all accepted original awards, supplements or renewals, and modifications.